 Coba

 Now that I have your attention, let me tell you a bit more about the place.
 This site is deep in the jungle between Tulum and Valladolid, making it a little more “remote” than others, hence the lack of tourists.
-It is still only a 45-minute drive from Tulum and easy to access.

-Coba was an incredibly important city in Mayan times, and it differs from them in that it was not a single site but rather a collection of settlements connected to the main pyramid by more than 50 stone pathways known as “sacbes” (white roads).
-The area is still largely unexcavated and structures are very well preserved, with nature still growing wild around it.
+Coba was an incredibly important city in Mayan times, and it differs from others in that it was not a single site.
+It was rather a collection of settlements connected to the main pyramid by over 50 stone pathways known as “sacbes” (white roads).

-The sites cover an area of around 30 square miles, so it’s a great opportunity to walk around from site to site under the green canopy.
-Renting a bicycle is also a popular choice among tourists and it will make for a pleasant ride among the ruins and the jungle.
+Renting a bicycle is also a popular choice among tourists, and it will make for a pleasant ride among the ruins and the jungle.

 READ ALSO: A Guide to the Coba Ruins, Mexico

-Closest city to Coba: Tulum (47.6 km / 29.5 miles)
+Closest city to Coba: Tulum (47.6 km / 29.5 miles).

 READ ALSO: 11 Unmissable Day Trips from Tulum